 The business activities of the KION Group necessarily involve risk.
 Dealing responsibly with risk and managing it in a comprehensive manner is an important element of corporate management.
 The overarching aim is to fully harness business opportunities while ensuring that risk always remains under control.
 Using its groupwide risk management system, the KION Group contains all identified risks by implementing suitable measures and takes appropriate precautions.
 This ensures that the losses expected if these risks arise will be largely covered and therefore will not jeopardise the Company’s continuation as a going concern.

-At the KION Group, risk management has always been embedded in the Accounting & Finance function and plays an active and wide-ranging role due to the strategic focus of Accounting & Finance.
+At the KION Group, risk management has always been embedded in the corporate controlling function and plays an active and wide-ranging role due to the strategic focus of corporate controlling.
 The operational units’ business models, strategic perspectives and specific plans of action are examined systematically.
-This ensures that the risk management is fully integrated into the KION Group’s overall financial planning and reporting process.
+This ensures that risk management is fully integrated into the KION Group’s overall planning and reporting process.